 Get back in the saddle on your own terms.
-But do you even know what they are?
+But do you even know what they are?by admin

 Whew!
 After a whirlwind spring of Dust Off Your Dreams retreat planning and launch, the joining forces of key retreat facilitators to develop a series of related programs of varied lengths, venues, and formats (details coming soon!), lots of book-related promotion activity, and serving as a presenter (with a great panel including Linda McDermott, Jennifer Fulton, and Cassandra Thompson) at the first annual AmerEquine Festival of the Horse, and talking to so many different women about their horses, I’m now back in my office with plenty of new things to ponder with you regarding the Midlife Horses experience — and the lessons it has to offer us as we navigate Life, Part Two.

 One of my favorite stories to come out of AmerEquine audiences was a woman 72 years old (I assured her that Midlife was more a state-of-mind than any particular number) who had recently bought a new horse.
 At first I didn’t find this revelation all that unusual.
 Until, of course, she told us the rest of the story.
 She rode a lot when she was young and, like so many of us, took a break during the ensuing decades of raising a family.
 She bought her first Midlife horse in her mid 60s.
 And, like so many of us, she was a little apprehensive about getting back in the saddle so late in life.
 So, following the conventional advice we all tend to get, she bought a lazy older gelding instead of that young, shiny, sassy, forward-moving horse she preferred in her youth.

 Well, in this case (proving that every rule has an exception and the bottom line is listening to your own inner wisdom when choosing a horse — or anything else, for that matter) this didn’t work out so well.